Ma10as00/ANDIE-group-project/README.md

 - '**Save**' will save the operations file, which holds the operations currently applied to edit the image.
 This will be automatically called the name of the image file you opened with a '.ops' appended at the end.
 It will not do anything to the image file you opened.
 So, for example, if you open an image file called 'cat.png', apply some operations to edit the image, and then click '**Save**', ANDIE will save the operations in an operations file called 'cat.png.ops'.
 This means that the next time you open the image in ANDIE, you will see the edited image, but, the image file will remain unchanged.

-- 'Save As' will do the same thing as '**Save**', however, it will allow you to choose the name of the operations file.
+- '**Save As**' will do the same thing as '**Save**', however, it will allow you to choose the name of the operations file.
 This means that like with '**Save**', the image will remain unchanged, and only the operations applied to the image will be saved.
 So, for example, if you open an image file called 'cat.png', apply some operations to edit the image, and then click '**Save As**', and enter the file name 'grey_cat', ANDIE will save the operations in an operations file called 'grey_cat.png.ops'.
 Note, however, this means that the next time you open the image 'cat.png' in ANDIE, the image will appear unedited, as it is not associated with the operations file 'grey_cat.png.ops' since they have different names.

 - '**Export**' will allow you to export your edited image as a new image file, with the operations applied.
 So, for example, if you open an image file called 'cat.png', apply some operations to edit the image, and then click '**Export**', and enter the file name 'grey_cat.png', ANDIE will save the new image in an image file called 'grey_cat.png'.
 This means you will have a new image file of the edited image.